Saloni21098/PEPstrMOD2/README.md

 ## ⚠️ Important Note
 - Due to the large size of ambertools25, pmemd24 and colabfold_params, the directories have been compressed and uploaded in the Release assets of teh repository.
 - Download the **zip files** from [Release Page](https://github.com/raghavagps/PEPstrMOD2/releases/tag/v2.0)
-- **Extract the file** before using the code.
+- **Extract the files** before using the code.
-- Place the Extracted files inside the PEPstrMOD2 directory.
+- Place the extracted files inside the PEPstrMOD2 directory.

 ---